garrandall/popular-music-data/tracks/forever-came-today-jackson-5.md

 It came today
 Forever came today

-Ooh, look in my eyes and see how much I want ya
+Oh, look in my eyes and see how much I want ya
 Feel my touch
 You know how much I need ya
 I may be young, but I'm old enough to know